mehdi-farsi/impex/README.md

 #### HistoryManager

 The `HistoryManager` is in charge of filter csv columns by maintaining an history of the value used in past for each column.
-The project provide one history manager by default: `CSVImporter::HistoryManager::ActiveRecord`.
+The project provides one history manager by default: `CSVImporter::HistoryManager::ActiveRecord`.

 If you want to add a new `HistoryManager` (e.g `FileLoader::HistoryManager::Redis`), you can create a new class that inherits from `CSVImporter::HistoryManager::Base` and implements the instance methods `#filter_data_with_history(row)` and `#update_history(row)`.